2018 WORKSHOPS at the SAN DIEGO MOSAIC SCHOOL

 Mosaic by Stephanie

 The inspiration for this workshop came to Kim Emerson during a recent trip to Italy while visiting ancient Roman mosaic sites.
-Particularly in Aquileia at the Museo Nazionale, there on display is one of only five discovered 2nd century still life themed floor mosaics known as “the unswept floor”.
-The imagery of these infamous floor mosaics are literal representations in stone tesserae of edible elements from nature and Roman times.
-Using the square geometry in the Roman style of mosaic, we will have fun recreating detailed representations of what was left on the floor after the dinner party!
+In Aquileia at the Museo Nazionale, on display there is a fragmented 2nd century still life themed floor mosaic known as “the unswept floor”.
+The imagery of these infamous floor mosaics are hyper-realistic representations in stone tesserae of edible elements from the Roman banquet.
+Using the basic geometry of the square, we will have fun recreating detailed representations of what was left on the floor after the dinner party!

 In this workshop, using only Mexican smalti glass, we will create imagery of still life subject matter, such as a lemon or an olive branch.
-We will focus on the geometry of the main element, fill-in the background with classical andamento, as well as play with shadows in tesserae.
-This is an excellent workshop to better understand representational design in mosaic, and practice precision cutting using modern materials, adhesives, and tools.
+We will focus on the main still-life element, the background andamento, as well as the play of shadows in tesserae.
+This is an excellent workshop to better understand representational mosaic design, and perfect your precision cutting using modern materials, adhesives, and tools.

 The size of the mosaic wall panel (on wood for interior display) will be your choice of an 8″ x 10″ or a 10″ x 10″.
-We will NOT be using thin-set adhesive in this particular workshop.
-We will employ what Kim Emerson refers to as the “directly-direct” method.
-Grouting your finished mosaic will be optional, possibly after the workshop, if necessary.
-All mosaic materials and Mexican smalti are included.
+We will NOT be using thin-set adhesive in this workshop, but we will be grouting the finished mosaics.

 Photo credits go to DENNIS REITER